 “Wherever possible, things are going to be put on wheels,” says Gerald Fine, EPIC director and an ENG professor of the practice in the mechanical engineering department.
 “We’ll continually be looking to update and replace old equipment over the course of the life of the center.”

 And while EPIC will be one of many learning spaces for engineering students, its opening signals a sea change for the college’s undergraduates.
-Previously, only mechanical engineering students learned design, and many got little hands-on experience until their senior project.
 Starting with a small pilot program next spring, all sophomores will be able to take an engineering design course, and all students will have access to EPIC’s labs.
 Students will be trained in and use PTC Creo®, the company’s award-winning CAD software, and PTC Windchill® product lifecycle management software, which will integrate real-world processes, data, and business systems into the classroom.

 “Engineering design is not simply the mechanical engineering pursuit that it has been in the past,” says Fine.
 “It’s an integral part of the education process for all engineers.”